Game of Thrones Real-Life Filming Locations

 Scotland may not be one of the primary filming countries for the HBO phenomenon, but it is home to the Doune Castle.
 This is another shooting location for particular scenes at Winterfell.
 Although out of the way, this is another visiting favourite for travelling fans.

-Other noteworthy locations includes almost everything filmed North of the Wall.
+Other noteworthy locations include almost everything filmed North of the Wall.
 This includes the Frostfangs mountains, filmed in Höfðabrekka; the wildling camp, filmed in Dimmuborgir; and even Europe’s largest glacier, Vatnajökull.

 Another geographical mystery is how Iceland also produced the much more Southern scenes.
 This includes those within the Vale, and the Eyrie, the impregnable pass located in the Thingvellir National Park.